 Section 33 of The Deer (Scotland) Act 1996 requires that venison dealers in Scotland must be licensed.
 There is an application fee which must be paid at the time the application is made.
-The fee as of 1 April 2017 is £76.

 It is an offence for any person to sell, offer or expose for sale venison unless he is a licensed venison dealer or is selling to or has purchased from a licensed venison dealer.

 It is essentially the wholesalers who need to be licensed.
 In other words every butcher and retailer in Scotland does not need a licence so long as the venison on sale has been purchased from a licensed dealer.